Want to submit a release for consideration of airplay on Radio K?

 If you're a local artist, please note on the package or subject line of email "LOCAL."

 We listen to as much of the music we get in as possible.
-However, since Radio K is considered a top tier station at CMJ, the influx of music we get each week is extremely large and there is no way for us to get to everything.
+However, since Radio K is considered a top tier station at NACC, the influx of music we get each week is extremely large and there is no way for us to get to everything.
 We spend as much time as we can listening to music which has been backlogged, and therefore can no longer accept emails requesting tracking information from bands.
 We apologize for this inconvenience, but we'd rather be listening to the music than devoting hours to replying back to emails.

 You passed on my record?